project-gemmi/gemmi/docs/analysis.rst

 The C++ function `superpose_positions()` takes two arrays of positions and an optional array of weights.
 Before applying this function to chains it is necessary to determine pairs of corresponding atoms.
-Here, as a minimal example, we superpose backbone of the third residue:
+Here, as a minimal example, we superpose the backbone of the third residue:

 .. doctest::